Karen Mossman

 Karen Louise Mossman is a Canadian virologist who is a professor of Pathology and Molecular Medicine at McMaster University.
 Mossman looks to understand how viruses get around the defence mechanisms of cells.
 She was part of a team of Canadian researchers who first isolated SARS-CoV-2.

 Early life and education

 Mossman studied molecular biology at the University of Guelph.
 She moved the University of Alberta for her graduate degree, where she studied poxviridae in the laboratory of Grant McFadden.
-She remained in the University of Alberta for the postdoctoral training, where she specialised in microbiology.
+She remained in the University of Alberta for the postdoctoral training, where she specialised in molecular virology with Dr. James Smiley.